 My top tips

-- Layers: don't over bake them!
-As soon as they're springy to the touch or a cake tester comes out clean, take it out of the oven.
-This recipe is more like a pound cake in texture, so over baking is never a good idea.
-That's why I also don't recommend refrigerating them for several days, so they don't dry out.
+- Layers: don't overbake them!
+When they're springy to the touch or a cake tester comes out clean, take them out of the oven.
+This recipe is more like a pound cake in texture, so overbaking is never a good idea.
+That's why I don't recommend refrigerating them for several days so they don't dry out.
 I like to use them the next day I bake them.

-- Make ahead: the layers and filing can be made ahead.
+- Make ahead: the layers and filling can be made ahead.
 Keep the former well wrapped in plastic until ready to use, refrigerated for no more than 2 days, or frozen for a few weeks.
-The cream cheese filling lasts for a few weeks in the refrigerator, in an airtight container.
+The cream cheese filling lasts for a few weeks in the refrigerator in an airtight container.

 Frequently asked questions